payfazz/docker_jenkins_slave/README.md

 # What is this ?

-This is source code for https://hub.docker.com/r/wint/jenkins_slave
+Docker image for jenkins slave, specialized for building with docker environment

 ## What is included ?

 This image inlucde:
-- java 8 jre
+- java 8 jre (needed for jenkins slave)
 - docker cli
 - ssh client
 - stdiotunnel